rcc-uchicago/silc/reports/joanna/2014-06-19/README.md

 requests.
 This is a follow-up and extension of her [previous report requests](https://github.com/joyrexus/silc/tree/master/reports/joanna/2014-02-28) from February 2014.

-Joanna is sending a follow-up email clarifying the expected report format for each request.
+Joanna sent a follow-up email clarifying the expected report format for each request (see `email/request.md`).

 ## Files